amrios/tf2dotfiles/README.md

 # Personal TF2 Configuration
-This is my personal TF2 configuration.
-It is supposed to be ran via a Bash script for setup, however you can follow the steps in the README for a manual setup.
+This is an WIP effort to automate the deployment of my TF2 configuration (dotfiles) to a simple bash script.
 The script expects that you are running in Linux or Windows via WSL2.

 ## Mastercomfig
 Use the constants Mastercomfig links to retrieve the latest plugins.